Contingency Planning For The Supply Chain

 4. Logistics Visibility

-You’ll need to acquire and analyze a lot of current and historical data, including the size of your fleet, the volume of stock being shipped, where that stock will be at any given time, warehousing and shipping costs, shipping routes, travel times, delivery days, and border requirements and regulations to identify the most high-risk areas within your supply chain and any inefficient processes.
+To boost visibility, you need to acquire and analyze a lot of current and historical data, including the size of your fleet, the volume of stock being shipped, where that stock will be at any given time, warehousing and shipping costs, shipping routes, travel times, delivery days, and border requirements and regulations to identify the most high-risk areas within your supply chain and any inefficient processes.

 This process can help you to make data-driven supply management decisions.
 For example, you may choose to lease or rent additional vehicles, change your delivery days to drive efficiencies, or avoid certain ports.
 If you find your existing processes to be efficient and effective, it’s still important to plan for potential disruptions and consider alternate shipping routes.
 Today, there is a multitude of supply chain technologies available that can troubleshoot various disruptive scenarios and plan alternate optimal routes.